neondatabase/neon/docs/rfcs/040-Endpoint-Persistent-Unlogged-Files-Storage.md

 ## Proposed implementation
-Endpoint-related data files are managed by a newly designed service (which optionally is integrated in an existing service like Pageserver or Control Plane), which stores data directly into S3, and on the deletion of the Endpoint this ephemeral data is dropped, too.
+Endpoint-related data files are managed by a newly designed service (which optionally is integrated in an existing service like Pageserver or Control Plane), which stores data directly into S3 or any blob storage of choice.

+Upon deletion of the Endpoint, or reassignment of the endpoint to a different branch, this ephemeral data is dropped: the data stored may not match the state of the branch's data after reassignment, and on endpoint deletion the data won't have any use to the user.

+Compute gets credentials which it can use to authenticate to this new service and retrieve and store data associated with that endpoint.

+The path of this endpoint data in S3 is initially as follows:

+    s3://<regional-epufs-bucket>/
+        tenant-<hex-tenant-id>/
+            tl-<hex-timeline-id>/
+                <endpoint-id>/
+                    pgdata/<file_path_in_pgdatadir>`

+For other blob storages an equivalent path can be constructed.

 ### Reliability, failure modes and corner cases (if relevant)
 Reliability is important, but not critical to the workings of Neon.
 The data stored in this service will, when lost, reduce performance, but won't be a cause of permanent data loss - only operational metadata is stored.

+Most, if not all, blob storage services have sufficiently high persistence guarantees to cater our need for persistence and uptime.
+The only concern with blob storages is that the latency is higher than local disk, but that's a price I think we're willing to pay.

 ### Interaction/Sequence diagram (if relevant)

-In these diagrams you can replace S3 with any persistent storage device of choice, but S3 is chosen as easiest method.
+In these diagrams you can replace S3 with any persistent storage device of choice, but S3 is chosen as well-known name of AWS' blob storage - Azure Blob Storage should work too, but is a much longer name.

 Write data:
 ```mermaid